I Am a Bad Manager

 You become a micromanager.

-Work finishes.
 No pause.
 No closure.
-Immediately: next task.
-Before you sign off for the night, you queue up one more thing so you can wake up to results.
+Just one more task before you log off, so you can wake up to results.

 The employee you're neglecting is your own brain.